DFE-Digital/publish-teacher-training/guides/adr/0016-model-school-relationships-with-gias-backed-join-tables.md

 School metadata can be kept aligned with GIAS imports because school attributes live on `GiasSchool`, not on copied `Site` records that drift from their source.

-Legacy site-code behaviour is preserved, including main-site semantics, but it is carried on the relationship rows rather than requiring school lookup through `Site`.
+Legacy site-code behaviour is preserved, including main-site semantics, as a compatibility concern within the new model.
+It is carried on the relationship rows rather than requiring school lookup through `Site`.

 The provider-school relationship becomes the single source for school/location UUIDs used by downstream systems such as Apply.
 This avoids denormalising UUIDs into `course_school` and keeps `gias_school` free of relationship-specific identifiers.